 - the person you care for can work and claim PIP.

 - the person you care for will need to meet the UK residence and presence conditions.
-They will need to be a resident in the UK when they claim and have been in the UK for 2 years out of the last 3 years.
+They will normally need to be a resident in the UK when they claim and will usually have been in the UK for 2 years out of the last 3 years.
 If the person you care for is terminally ill they only need to be present in the UK and do not need to have been present for two out of the last three years.
 See the government website for full eligibility conditions.

 - the person you care for will need to pass the PIP assessment.